-Faurschou Foundation is pleased to be able to show the exhibition Louise Bourgeois: Alone and Together, curated by Jerry Gorovoy.
+Faurschou Foundation is pleased to show the exhibition Louise Bourgeois: Alone and Together, curated by Jerry Gorovoy.

 Louise Bourgeois (1911-2010) is one of the most respected artists of our time, and this retrospective exhibition focuses thematically on birth, growing up, family and motherhood – issues that Bourgeois explored for decades.
 Gorovoy, who was Bourgeois’ assistant for more than 30 years, has curated a unique selection of works dealing with central themes in the artist’s oeuvre.
 Generally one can say that the works in the exhibition show the potential and also the paradoxes of being human.